grogu-gaming/gaming-cicd/README.md

 2. Connect the GKE cluster
 3. Apply the fleet_config.yaml file

-Create the substitution variables.
+Create the following substitution variables.

 ![alt_text](https://lh3.googleusercontent.com/Qv6vlAcIdwEUO23cT8iJJIaM9k6BPVHqHsPyJoj2jXfyA9PAUoQojmq9SdQEhlzQrKVOOehrDrScJlGbpdSPFsspk14NwKmHH-9K6BT-n687iphEXDNTFoxPAmziwspcMVdokZQ901ARvl14wekgpbJIxvlKplgoh-LI8l7STFSqPVNb=s0 "image_tooltip")

+These substitution variables will be replaced with the parameters passed in the webhook POST request.\
+**_CLUSTER_NAME='$(body.cluster_name)'** specifies the cluster name of the cluster you are going to create.\
+**_REGION='$(body.region)** specifies the region of the cluster.\
+**_CONFIG_FILE='$(body.config_file)'** specifies the config file name of the fleet config file in the GitLab.

 Use “curl” command to trigger cloud build, it will apply the fleet configurations with specified yaml file name.
 In this demo, we use the simple game server to test the Quilkin proxy, so “config_file” is “fleet_configs_simple.yaml”.

 ```
 curl -X POST -H "application/json" "https://cloudbuild.googleapis.com/v1/projects/cn-gaming-cicd/triggers/fleet-config-trigger:webhook?key=AIzaSyBe45IJgmgE3Ssoekh77cl3Z1riBmG7N_I&secret=xh8twKFPVoA4SG2J9MxXY20sxD50EMVd" -d '{"cluster_name":"cluster-xyz", "region":"us-central1", "config_file":"fleet_configs_simple.yaml"}'